Cigna-Express Scripts deal gets U.S. antitrust approval

 Wall Street analysts had expected the antitrust approval as the companies have little overlap in their businesses.

-The decision may bode well for the pending U.S. antitrust review of CVS Health Corp’s (CVS.N) proposed $69 billion acquisition of health insurer Aetna Inc (AET.N).
+The decision may also bode well for the pending U.S. antitrust review of CVS Health Corp’s (CVS.N) proposed $69 billion acquisition of health insurer Aetna Inc (AET.N).

-The Justice Department was not immediately available to comment on the status of the CVS-Aetna deal.
+“The Justice Department review of CVS’s planned purchase of Aetna is wrapping up and may conclude this month, but will take longer because of divestitures needed to resolve competitive concerns,” a source familiar with the matter told Reuters.

+The Justice Department in 2016 successfully blocked a pair of large health insurance mergers it believed would limit competition in the industry.
+Those were Aetna’s plan to acquire smaller U.S. health insurer Humana Inc (HUM.N) for $37 billion, and a planned $54 billion combination of insurers Anthem Inc (ANTM.N) and Cigna.

 Cigna and Express Scripts said they have already obtained clearances for the deal from departments of insurance in 16 states and are working with regulators in remaining jurisdictions to obtain clearance for the merger.